gbedwell/gbedwell.github.io/_pages/cv.md

 **Post-doctoral fellow** - Dana-Farber Cancer Institute/Harvard Medical School

 As a post-doctoral fellow, I devised a recombinant protein expression system and purification scheme for the human protein CPSF6, a protein with low sequence complexity and strong compositional biases.
-This expression system has been extended to several similar protein targets that could not be easily purified previously.
+This expression system has subsequently been extended to several similar protein targets that could not be easily purified previously.
 I additionally began my foray into conceptualizing and developing computational methods to better define HIV-1 integration targeting preferences.
 To this end, I built phenomenological models of theoretical random integration in order to define genes preferentially integrated into or avoided during HIV-1 infection.
 The methodology and findings were published in Nucleic Acids Research.
 This approach, however, has since been superseded by a newer, more robust method: xInt (not yet published).

 **Graduate student** - University of Alabama at Birmingham.